wataru-maeda/react-native-boilerplate/README.md

 ####

-- The project is equipped with a streamlined distribution process for both mobile and web platforms.
-Here's how you can deploy your app to various platforms:

-1. **Mobile Distribution**
+Deploy your app with confidence using our streamlined distribution process:

+Mobile Distribution:
-- Run `npm run dev:build:mobile` to build the app distribution for iOS and Android.
+- Run `npm run dev:build:mobile` to create iOS and Android builds
-- The build process generates an APK file for Android and an IPA file for iOS, which can be used for further testing or deployment.

-2. **Web Distribution**
+Web Distribution:
-- Run `npm run dev:deploy:web` to build and deploy the web application to [EAS Hosting](https://docs.expo.dev/eas/hosting/introduction/).
+- Use `npm run dev:deploy:web` to deploy to [EAS Hosting](https://docs.expo.dev/eas/hosting/introduction/)
-- The deployment process is configured to leverage GitHub Pages, ensuring a seamless and efficient deployment experience.

 </details>